CONDOR, an new Parallel, Constrained

 the exploration on distributed CPU's.
 Consequently, the algorithm will

-have better models of available and choose better
+of available and choose better

 search direction, leading to a faster convergence.